treeswift/libfatctl/README.md

 # Status

 Sizzling WIP.
-The development is in its day three — file trees are being planted, but the volume astronomy is still a mess.
-Don't look up.
+The development is in its day four.
+Outstanding API families to implement are `fcntl` and `flock`.
+Also, `what.h` and `wrap.h` (supplementary APIs not present in *nix/POSIX but aiding Windows integration) are not yet complete.

 # Technical notes